Technologies - Foundation to Year 10

 Consultation on the Draft Shape of the Australian Curriculum: Technologies was held between March and June 2012.
 ACARA received over 240 responses nationally to the online questionnaire and 42 written submissions.
 The final report is now available.

 The Draft Shape of the Australian Curriculum: Technologies was developed in 2012.
-The comments, suggestions and findings from the Advisory Group, national forum, National Panel and national consultation informed the final Shape of the Australian Curriculum: Technologies.
+The comments, suggestions and findings from the Advisory Group, national forum and National Panel informed its development.